andycroll/andycroll.com/_posts/2021/2021-04-12-do-not-use-all-without-pagination-or-limit.md

 end
 ```

 My preferred pagination gem is [`pagy`](https://github.com/ddnexus/pagy).
-It has an relatvely small & understandable core, works well across frameworks and is very performant.
+It has a relatively small and understandable core, works well across frameworks, and is very performant.

 ## Why?